Ducati is celebrating a century of Italian engineering the way only it can.

 A Pod Machine at a Purist's Price

-The catch for serious coffee drinkers is that the Barista M3 runs on Nespresso Original pods and not ground beans through a portafilter.
+The Barista M3 runs on Nespresso Original pods, not ground beans through a portafilter, which is the detail most likely to divide the market.

 View this post on Instagram